jetstream-cloud/js2docs/docs/general/instancemgt.md

 # Instance Management Actions

-TODO link to Exosphere, CLI, and API versions of these documents
+Please orient yourself to the following instance management actions.
+These will help you use Jetstream2 effectively and conserve your allocation.

+Each user interface for Jetstream2 has instance actions in a slightly different place -- see guidance for [Exosphere](../ui/exo/manage.md), [Atmosphere2](../ui/atmo/manage.md), [Horizon](../ui/horizon/manage.md), and the [OpenStack CLI](../ui/cli/manage.md).

+## Basic Actions

-## Shelve and Unshelve
+### Shelve and Unshelve

 **When your instance is not performing work or otherwise in active use, please _shelve_ it.** Shelving an instance shuts it down and frees up resources on the cloud for other users.
 It also conserves the SUs (service units) on your allocation.